 Originally designed as a nine-hole course in 1897 by Charles E. Maud and expanded to 18 holes in 1902, Del Monte promptly attracted the game’s best players.
 The course’s Del Monte Championship was so highly regarded that many considered the champion to be the best golfer in the state.
 When the California State Amateur was founded in 1912, Del Monte was the natural choice to host it.
 Del Monte was also selected to host the 1916 Western Amateur, marking the first time one of the era’s biggest national amateur events was played west of Colorado.

-Del Monte annually stages the professional Monterey Open and amateur Monterey City Championship, and has regularly tested PGA, LPGA and Champions Tour players as a previous host of the Pebble Beach Invitational and First Tee Open.
+Del Monte annually stages the professional Monterey Open and amateur Monterey City Championship, and has regularly tested PGA, LPGA and Champions Tour players as a previous host of the TaylorMade Pebble Beach Invitational presented by DELL EMC and PURE Insurance Championship.

 Reader’s Choice Awards – Best Golf Course

 A reachable par-5, the approach to the green should come from the left side of the fairway to open the hole.
 The gentle uphill slope will add distance to your actual yardage.

 Place your tee shot just left of the fairway bunker.
 At all costs, do not go over the green.

 An uphill par-4, remember to add some club to compensate for the uphill green.
 A treacherously sloping green, you're best putting position is from straight below the hole.

 This hole looks downhill, but plays to the actual yardage.
 There is more green to the right than can be seen from the tee.

 Keep your drive short of the fairway bunkers.
 Distance control on the approach is critical.
 Over the green is absolute jail.